 If you’re like me, and living somewhere where winter has, once again, hung around for what feels like a month or two too long, you’re probably wishing you could escape the freezing temperatures and relax somewhere warm and sunny.
+I had recently visited Belize and wanted to try the big banana in this neck of the woods.

 I’ve been thinking about my Mexico bucket list; the things I’ve done, and the things I would love to go back to do.
 Even if you aren’t in Canada dealing with the snow like I am, Mexico still sounds like a pretty great vacation right about now.